 More about me

-I was born and grew up in Guangzhou in the late 1980s, a large multi-ethnic city in southern China.
-Growing up in a popular migrant destination, I have been experiencing the beauty and sparks of diversity at an early age: a rich culinary culture, languages, and ways of thinking.
+I was born in the late 1980s and grew up in Guangzhou, a large multi-ethnic city in southern China.
+Growing up in a popular migrant destination, I experienced the beauty and sparks of diversity from an early age: a rich culinary culture, diverse languages, and varied ways of thinking.
 That’s why I studied anthropology and sociology.
-Anthropology taught me to appreciate the wisdoms generated in different cultures, and sociology drew my attention to social stratification.
-Spending extensive time with migrants and minorities also made me see their everyday struggles, and a prominant one lies in the access to and the quality of healthcare.
+Anthropology taught me to appreciate the wisdom generated in different cultures, and sociology drew my attention to social stratification.
+Spending extensive time with migrants and rural residents also made me see their everyday struggles, and a prominent one lies in the access to and quality of healthcare.

 I spend my spare time sewing, rock-climbing, playing the Guqin (a Chinese string instrument) and cooking.
 Currently, my partner and I are writing a reciepe book – Chinese Cooking in Europe: a guide to locally sourced Chinese classics.